wasserth/TotalSegmentator/README.md

 > Note: If a CUDA compatible GPU is available TotalSegmentator will automatically use it.
 Otherwise it will use the CPU, which is a lot slower and should only be used with the `--fast` option.

 > Note: You can also try it online: [www.totalsegmentator.com](https://totalsegmentator.com/) (supports dicom files)

+> Note: This is not a medical device and not intended for clinical usage.

 ### Advanced settings